 Equality, diversity and inclusion networks

-Victim Support has internal networks that are open to all staff and volunteers across England and Wales.
+Victim Support has internal EDI networks that are open to all staff and volunteers across England and Wales.
 These networks are there to:

-- embed equality within the organisation.
+- embed equality across Victim Support.

 - acting as consultative groups for EDI policies, procedures and strategies